 Fancy Saying Goodbye to Forehead Wrinkles Forever?
 We Show You How to Get Rid of Them

 I do.
 I really do.
-There’s just something about the idea of those lines on my head that really makes me want to cry.
+There’s just something about the idea of those lines on my head that makes me want to cry.
 Luckily for me, they’re not too pronounced.
 But unluckily for me, I think they may be before long.